jewelsofthought/neshama/site/posts/parashot/Vayishlach.md

 n7] Esau intends to attack Jacob

 Note: Can only mean trouble.
 His intention is not peaceful, else why the 400?
-However, 400 is <b>ת</b>, the last letter of the alphabet.
+However, 400 is ת{.heb}, the last letter of the alphabet.
 Which is an end in itself, and is also indicative of the future.
 However, the real question here is what caused his sudden change of heart, in that he embraces Jacob and weeps when they do meet?
 Perhaps Jacob's fear stemmed from his own guilt?

 Note: This is why it is a human story.
 For it is told from a human point of view.
 G-d tells Jacob to return to his home.
 Jacob sets out, but as he get close to Esau, he is scared.
 He had not planned his approach.
 He just "obeyed" G-d, knowing that He would protect him.
 But, now that he is facing the challenge, he realises that he is in a bit of a situation.
 So he prays to G-d.